maxomedia/mxm-gulp/README.md

 - Get rid of the event system and use gulp dependencies instead
 - Migrate to gulp 4.0 once it is released or prepeare already
 - Reimplement JS testing
+- Generated styleguides with hologram or similar
+- Use yeoman

 #### Installation
 1. Download the zip and place its contents where you want to use them